haakshiii/haakshiii/README.md

 TechnoHacks-Edutech-Internship-Tasks
-This Repository contains all the tasks which I have performed under TechnoHacks Edutech Machine learning Internship.
+This Repository contains all the tasks which I have performed under TechnoHacks Edutech digital forensic Internship.